FlaxEngine/FlaxDocs/manual/scripting/visual/index.md

 Feel free to start coding your game logic in Visual Scripting language!
 Also, since Visual Scripting uses C# API of the engine you can use this [API reference](https://docs.flaxengine.com/api/FlaxEngine.html).

+## Events in Visual Scripts

+When working with physics and gameplay you might want to handle collision or **trigger events** inside VIsual Script.
+To see how to do it follow this documentation section related to [Events](events.md).

 ## Interop with C\+\+